 THE ARTISTIC EXPRESSION

 Although I was born in Denmark, my family spent 2-3 years in Turkey when I was young and we spent ten of my school-going years in Indonesia, plus a few years in Canada before I moved into my adult life in Denmark.
 In my mind Indonesia is still my first home and Denmark is my second.
 I remember one of my favourite experiences in school was when we were introduced to the process of making batik, and I made my first hand drawn batik in art class.
 I found it fascinating.
 Although I later went on to become a chemical engineer, drawing and artistic expression have always been a favourite past time.
-So when there was an opportunity to work with batik in my first home country, the decision was not hard to make.
+So when there was an opportunity to work with batik, the decision was not hard to make.

 The independent multifunctional multinational lifestyle agrees with both of us.
 In the fashion business every day is different, seasonal deadlines, exhibitions, travelling to suppliers, designing new collections, packing orders are just some of the many different work descriptions when you are independent.
 The ability to sense what our customers would like is essential.
 The ability to communicate across many languages another.
 We have often found that you do not have to speak the same language to be able to understand each other and do business.

 NOBODY IS THE SAME